📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 Network+ Domain BreakdownDetailed breakdown of all 5 N10-009 domains with study priorities Network+ Cheat SheetQuick reference for exam day — OSI, ports, protocols, subnetting How to Pass Network+Study strategy, recommended resources, and exam tips A+ vs Network+Which to take first and what each certification covers Network+ vs Security+Differences, overlap, and which to pursue after Network+ CompTIA Certifications RoadmapFull certification pathway from A+ through to advanced certs

-The N10-009 exam is 90 questions in 90 minutes — a tight pace that rewards candidates who can read scenarios efficiently and recognise what's being tested quickly.
+The N10-009 exam is 90 questions in 90 minutes — a tight pace that rewards candidates who can read scenarios efficiently and recognize what's being tested quickly.
 Roughly 75–80 questions are multiple choice; the remainder are performance-based questions (PBQs) that appear at the start of the exam.
-PBQ formats include drag-and-drop topology labelling, IP configuration tasks, cable type matching, and command output interpretation.
+PBQ formats include drag-and-drop topology labeling, IP configuration tasks, cable type matching, and command output interpretation.

 The most important tactical preparation: don't spend more than 90 seconds on any multiple-choice question and cap PBQ time at 5 minutes each.
 Flag questions you're unsure about and return to them.
 Running out of time is a common failure mode — candidates who get stuck on difficult PBQs at the start often don't complete all the multiple-choice questions.